 A cache makes it quick and easy to download data, which further helps digital devices run faster.
 A cache is used as a memory bank, making it easy for you to access data locally on a website or in an app, rather than having to download it again every time you visit the website or app.

 There are three main areas where caches have an important role in digital devices:

 Your devices and software

 You can find caches in both hardware and software.
-The CPU (central processing unit) is the core component responsible for processing information from the software on your computer, smartphone or tablet, and it has its own cache.
+The CPU (cf. central processing unit) is the core component responsible for processing information from the software on your computer, smartphone or tablet, and it has its own cache.

-A CPU cache is a small block of memory designed to help the CPU download frequently used information.
+A CPU cache is a small block of memory designed to help the CPU download information that is frequently used.
 If your device only had to load each piece of information when it was requested, your device's main memory would spend much longer retrieving the data it needs to execute instructions.
 And your device, such as your computer, would run much more slowly.

 Your web browser